Beyond Therapy Helps Strengthen Body and Mind

 “Beyond Therapy® has been an absolute Godsend,” Madison says.
 “They really help me set goals that are both realistic and optimistic.”

 Beyond Therapy® is more than a traditional rehabilitation therapy program.
-Combining the expertise of therapists from a variety of backgrounds – including physical therapists, exercise specialists, aquatic specialists and yoga specialists – the program uses fitness-based principles to drive neuroplasticity, the concept that the body can reorganize nerve connections after a serious injury.
+Combining the expertise of therapists from a variety of backgrounds – including physical therapists, exercise physiologists, aquatic specialists and yoga specialists – the program uses fitness-based principles to drive neuroplasticity, the concept that the body can reorganize nerve connections after a serious injury.
 The program focuses on promoting lifelong wellness as well as maximizing muscle and neural return through a series of intensive strengthening and functional activity by concentrating on weaker muscles and nerve connections.

-“His gait is the biggest thing we’re working on,” says Taylor Jones, an exercise specialist at Beyond Therapy®.
+“His gait is the biggest thing we’re working on,” says Taylor Jones, an exercise physiologist at Beyond Therapy®.
 “We’re working on strengthening his lower extremities along with doing some exoskeleton training to give him the feedback his body needs,”

 Madison has gotten his right quadricep, both of his abductors and his hip abductors to work that way.